BeauNouvelle/FaceAware/README.md

 ```
 someImageView.focusOnFaces = true
 ```
 Be sure to set this *after* setting your image.
-If no image is present when this is called, there's no faces to focus on.
+If no image is present when this is called, there will be no faces to focus on.

 ------